jishamu8/jishamu8/README.md

-- 👋 Hi, I’m @jishamu8
+- 👋 Hi, I’m Joseph Ishamu Sakibou (dejos8)
-- 👀 I’m interested in ...
+- 👀 I’m interested in Football Matches and Outdooring
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...IT Engeneering
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...IT Asistante
-- 📫 How to reach me ...
+- 📫 How to reach me ...josephish8@gmail.com

 <!---
 jishamu8/jishamu8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.